DanielShteinbok/Linphone_registration_investigation/README.md

 **TODO:** describe these LinphoneFactory behaviours more in-depth.

 ## The LinphoneCoreCbs:
-This is a typedef for the struct \_LinphoneCbs, which is used for managing information on callbacks.
+This is a typedef for the struct \_LinphoneCbs, which is used for managing on callbacks.
 It is the replacement for LinphoneCoreVTable used in older linphone examples.

 Create from the factory with: